X01XX/forth-memory-management/README.md

 The entropy of various allocations, and deallocations, appears in the increasing disorder of the addresses on the stack, which has no effect on the utility of the stack-array.

+That a stack is used to provide memory management to a stack-based language is sublime.

 The examples use linked lists of numbers, Linear Algebra would be possible.

 Lists could be of other memory chunks, like objects.
 They may, or may not, be in a stack-array.